DFE-Digital/education-benchmarking-and-insights/web/README.md

 # Web

-This is the main front-end web site project.
+This is the main front-end website project.
 This project will consume the output of the front end components project via NPM.

 This is an MVC web app written in C#.
-It's main purpuse is to provide proxy authentication/auuthorization services, alomng with any static pages that need serving
+It's main purpose is to provide proxy authentication/authorization services, along with any static pages that need serving

 ## Getting started